BBN-E/bbn-transliterator/README.md

 #### Legal notes

-This work was funded by DARPA Contract HR0011-15-C-0013.
+This material is based upon work supported by DARPA/AFRL under Contract No. HR0011-15-C-0013

 The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views of policies of the Department of